RodolfoAlcantara/CodeChallenge/README.md

 # CodeChallenge

-CodeChallenge is a project of Globant__
+CodeChallenge is a project of Globant<br>
-The main project contains the "Image searcher test", that it's a simple image searcher.__
+The main project contains the "Image searcher test", that it's a simple image searcher.<br>

 # Process
 1.- We need to request the data to imagur's API.<br>